-1. Fixed Agency Fees – At American Adoptions, total adoption costs differ based on the variable expenses in the adoption – never because of our agency fees.
-Our agency fees remain fixed regardless of the total cost of the adoption or the number of hours required by our staff to complete the entire adoption process.
+1. Fixed Agency Fees – Our agency fees remain fixed regardless of the total cost of the adoption or the number of hours required by our staff to complete the entire adoption process.

-3. No Rollovers – During an adoption disruption, most adoption professionals use a “rollover” process, meaning any remaining fees you haven’t already lost to legal, medical or living expenses are rolled over into a future adoption situation.
+3. Adoption Disruption Insurance/No Rollover Policy – Most adoption professionals are unable to offer any kind of adoption disruption insurance, but the ones who do usually use a “rollover” process, meaning they roll your lost money over into a future adoption situation.
 So what are the disadvantages of this policy?

 You and your money are stuck with the adoption professional in hopes that you will receive another adoption opportunity, yet there is no guarantee that you will.

 If you locate an adoption opportunity with another adoption professional, you are unable to pursue it with the money you’ve already invested.

 If the adoption professional goes out of business, your money is lost forever.